FAQs for web design, SEO, hosting, etc

 Questions about Targa

-What are your terms of payment for building a website? ⇨
+What are your terms of payment? ⇨

 For larger projects in excess of £1000, we ask for 25% up front, 40% on completion, and the balance payable one month later.